MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programmers tend to have a strong preference for snacks like chips and candy while coding.
+Programmers sometimes use the term "spaghetti code" to refer to code that is tangled and difficult to understand.